zebrunner/carina/docs/dataproviders.md

 * createData method (data provider name = "DataProvider") for common use cases

-* createDataSingeThread method (data provider name = "SingleDataProvider") for single-thread execution.
+* createDataSingeThread method (data provider name = "SingleDataProvider") for a single-thread execution.

 To specify the XLS/CSV spreadsheets for a test, you should declare `@XlsDataSourceParameters` annotation and define its parameters: